fridajakobjanstine/ACM_assignment4/README.md

 # Part 1

 ## Experimental setup
-In this assignment, we are implementing a reinforcement learning model.
+In this assignment, we are implementing a reinforcement learning model reflecting a simple task of choosing between two options
-We simulate an experiment in which participants pick between two choices in each trial.
+We simulate the experiment in which participants pick between two choices in each trial.
-These two choices have constant and proportional reward probabilities (e.g. if `p(choice_1) = 0.8`, then `p(choice_2) = 0.2`).
+These two choices have constant and proportional reward probabilities (e.g. if `p(choice_1) = 0.75`, then `p(choice_2) = 0.25`) and symmetrical negative/positive feedback.
 The agent implicitly learns these reward probabilities by attributing values to the two choices;
 Value, or expectation of reward on next trial if choice c is picked, is updated each trial following: